 BCA’s Signature Courses focus student learning on cross-cultural awareness and trans-disciplinary study through traditional classroom learning and in-field experiences.
 Much of this learning incorporates meaningful and direct contact with local people whose lives are entwined with and affected by the issues we examine.
 Enrollment in a Signature Course is required for all students participating in a BCA program.

-Understanding Conflict: The Irish Experience- An interdisciplinary, problem-oriented Peace and Conflict Studies (3 credits)
+Understanding Conflict: The Irish Experience- An interdisciplinary, problem-oriented Peace & Conflict Studies

 This is an interdisciplinary, problem-oriented Peace and Conflict Studies course (in Ireland called a module).
 It addresses the problem of how humans manage conflict, in order to instill an understanding of the nature and impact of conflict in society.
 The module will use the prism of the long and supposedly intractable conflict in Ireland as the basis and primary case study to elucidate the issues involved.
 This approach will maximize the benefit of being on the ground in Ireland to give the material a unique authenticity, immediacy and relevance.